-Flutter
+Flutter and JavaScript

 For the Dart (Flutter) language which will be utilized by the development team, an Azure pipeline will be created using the YAML method.
+JavaScript has small footprint in the Mobile application.
+Therefore, the Go pipeline will be installed NPM (Native Package Manager) to do some checks on JavaScript codes.
 Please see the example below: